-Committees

-Audit Committee

-Mr. Shahban Ali- Chairman Mr. Danish Dadabhoy Mr. Fazal Karim Dadabhoy

-b.
-HR and Remuneration Committee

-Mr. Jumma Baig - Chairman Mr. Danish Dadabhoy Mr. Fazal Karim Dadabhoy
+Committees Names and Designation a.
+Audit Committee Mr. Shahban Ali- Chairman Mr. Danish Dadabhoy Mr. Fazal Karim Dadabhoy b.
+HR and Remuneration Committee Mr. Jumma Baig - Chairman Mr. Danish Dadabhoy Mr. Fazal Karim Dadabhoy

 - 13) The terms of reference of the aforesaid committees have been formed, documented and advised to the committee for compliance. - 14) The frequency of meetings of the committees were as per following: